GabrielRavier/SonicNewAdventure/README.md

 # Sonic New Adventure
 Sonic the Hedgehog: A New Adventure!
-A ROM hack of Sonic 1 based on Project Sonic 1 Two Eight.
+A ROM hack of Sonic 1 based on Project Sonic 1: Two-Eight.

+# Resources used
+--TODO--